Partner Portal

 • A battery is a chemical source of energy that is affected by the temperature of its environment.
 The lower the temperature, the slower the chemical processes, and the lower the battery capacity.

 • There are two types of batteries: disposable and rechargeable.
-Almost all Ajax devices are equipped with disposable batteries.
+Almost all Ajax wireless devices are equipped with disposable batteries.
 The exceptions are hubs and radio signal range extenders.
 As a backup power source, they use rechargeable batteries.

 • Each device battery supports a specific type of cell: it is determined both by design and electronics.
 Installing any other type of cell may damage the device.